microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/03-WorkingWithBigDataAndDataScienceBigDataClustersForSQLServer2019.md

 <h3>Data Science and Apache Spark with SQL Server Big Data Clusters</h3>

-There are three primary uses for a large cluster of data processing systems for Machine Learning and AI applications.
-The first is that the users will involved in the creation of the <a href="https://www.codeingschool.com/2018/09/what-are-features-and-labels-in-machine-learning.html" target="_blank">Features used in various ML and AI algorithms, and are often tasked to Label</a> the data.
-These users can access the Data Pool and Data Storage data stores directly to query and assist with this task.
+There are various uses for a large cluster of data processing systems for Machine Learning and AI applications.
+One primary use-case is the creation of the <a href="https://www.codeingschool.com/2018/09/what-are-features-and-labels-in-machine-learning.html" target="_blank">Features and Labels used in various ML and AI algorithms</a>.
+Large sets of data stored in the Data Pool allow Python, R and Spark calls and libraries are available for this task in BDC.
+This process is often called <i>Data Engineering</i>.

-The SQL Server Master Instance in the BDC installs with <a href="https://docs.microsoft.com/en-us/sql/advanced-analytics/what-is-sql-server-machine-learning?view=sql-server-ver15" target="_blank">Machine Learning Services</a>, which allow creation, training, evaluation and presisting of Machine Learning Models.
+The SQL Server Master Instance in the BDC installs with <a href="https://docs.microsoft.com/en-us/sql/advanced-analytics/what-is-sql-server-machine-learning?view=sql-server-ver15" target="_blank">Machine Learning Services</a>, which allow creation, training, evaluation and persisting of Machine Learning Models.
 Data from all parts of the BDC are available, and Data Science oriented languages and libraries in R, Python and Java are enabled.
 In this scenario, the Data Scientist creates the R or Python code, and the Transact-SQL Developer wraps that code in a Stored Procedure.
 This code can be used to train, evaluate and create Machine Learning Models.
 The Models can be stored in the Master Instance for scoring, or sent on to the App Pool where the Machine Learning Server is running, waiting to accept REST-based calls from applications.

 The Data Scientist has another option to create and train ML and AI models.
 The Spark platform within the Storage Pool is accessible through the Knox gateway, using Livy to send Spark Jobs.
 This gives access to the full Spark platform, using Jupyter Notebooks (included in <i>Azure Data Studio</i>) or any other standard tools that can access Spark through REST calls.